norobotdiving/manager-README/README.md

 I lead with Strategic Thinking CliftonStrengths themes.
 Leaders with great Strategic Thinking strengths are the ones who keep us all focused on what could be.
 They are constantly absorbing and analysing information and helping the team make better decisions.
 People with strength in this domain continually stretch our thinking for the future.

 ### My Bottom 5
 These are things I'm not strong as in, behaviors that don't come easily.
-When they're needed, I need to work hard to find them.
+When they're needed, I have to work hard to find them.

 30. **Competition**
 31. **Consistency**
 32. **Significance**
 33. **Discipline**
 34. **Deliberative**

-## Things You Should Know About Me
-I have two young kids, and I am actively involved with raising them.
-I might have to go deal with a meltdown or doctor's appointment at short notice, and I will almost certainly show you pictures of their Halloween costumes.

-I have two cats that I love (who tolerate me back), but one day I'll be a dog person again.

-I am constantly working on the following: the tendency to talk when I should listen; letting a joke go unsaid when it's inopportune; letting my attention get split; balancing my Rational Mind and Emotional Mind to find my Wise Mind.

-I'm married to a therapist, so the "Wise Mind" stuff above isn't the last time you'll experience me bringing out therapy concepts.